zscaler/terraform-provider-zia/docs/resources/zia_forwarding_control_rule.md

 The **zia_forwarding_control_rule** resource allows the creation and management of ZIA Forwarding Control rules in the Zscaler Internet Access.

+⚠️ **WARNING:**  - [PR #373](https://github.com/zscaler/terraform-provider-zia/pull/373) - The resource `zia_forwarding_control_rule` now pauses for 60 seconds before proceeding with the create or update process whenever the `forward_method` attribute is set to `ZPA`.
+In case of a failure related to resource synchronization, the provider will retry the resource creation or update up to 3 times, waiting 30 seconds between each retry.
+This behavior ensures that ZIA and ZPA have sufficient time to synchronize and replicate the necessary resource IDs, reducing the risk of transient errors during provisioning.

+  **NOTE**: This retry mechanism helps to automatically overcome temporary latency without manual intervention.
+This behavior does not affect forwarding rules configured with other forward_methods such as `DIRECT`.

 ## Example Usage - DIRECT Forwarding Method

 ```hcl